 You may swallow small amounts of food or liquid during the test.
 These will be dyed so they can be seen on the screen.

 At the end of the FEES test, the endoscope will be removed from your pharynx and nose.

 After your test

 The SLP may tell you the results right away.
 You may even watch a video of the test.
-If you had the test in a doctor’s office or clinic, you will likely be able to drive yourself home after the exam.
+If you had the test in a healthcare provider's office or clinic, you will be able to drive yourself home after the exam.
 You can probably go back to your normal activities right away.